Home Projects Housing Designing a Liminal Space Where Urban Meets Coastal

 Share

-In this article, clients approached our firm at a significant turning point in their lives, preparing for the next chapter as their children were leaving home.
+The clients approached the firm at a significant turning point in their lives, preparing for the next chapter as their children were leaving home.
 This transition in their family life became a central theme in envisioning a residence that reflects both conceptual and physical transitions.
-We adopted the term “liminal” to describe our design philosophy, focusing on the sensations of being in a transitional space, guiding movement through the environment, and capturing the essence of transitioning from one stage to another.
+The architects adopted the term “liminal” to describe the design philosophy, focusing on the sensations of being in a transitional space, guiding movement through the environment, and capturing the essence of transitioning from one stage to another.
+The result is one of the most striking liminal houses built in recent years.

 Credit: Liminal House | Mcleod Bovell Modern Houses (archilovers.com)